-But over time, it’s begun to feel a bit more clunky.
+But over time, it has started to feel a bit more clunky.
 “Am I still ‘in recovery’ over eight years later?”
 I’d ask myself.
 It didn’t quite feel right, but it was the term everyone used so I continued along with them.

 It’s Time for a Change

 The term recovery no longer suits me.
 It just doesn’t fit with how I feel and therefore I’m no longer going to use it.